-NOTE: The switches will continue to function for up to two minutes after the ignition key has been removed, or until a front door is opened.
+NOTE: The switches will continue to function for up to 10 minutes after the ignition key has been turned to the LOCK position, or until a front door is opened.

 Four-Door Models

 The lower left switch controls the left rear passenger window, and the lower right switch controls the right rear passenger window.